 Disney situated DINOSAUR in such a remote corner of the park that guests have to poke around to find it.
 This, in conjunction with the overwhelming popularity of Kilimanjaro Safaris and Expedition Everest, makes DINOSAUR the easiest super-headliner attraction at Disney World to get on.
-We recommend, nonetheless, that you ride early after obtaining Fastpasses for Expedition Everest.
+We recommend, nonetheless, that you ride early after Expedition Everest.

 This chart shows you roughly how long you'll wait for DINOSAUR when you visit on a day with a given Disney's Animal Kingdom Crowd Level.
 The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see DINOSAUR Wait Times.